-For instructions and information about online education, and the equipment needed, prospective students may turn to NCCC's distance learning web page at http://www.nwcc. edu/distancelearning/
+For instructions and information about online education, and the equipment needed, prospective students may turn to NCCC's distance learning web page.

 ONLINE COURSES

 Online courses take place fully online and do not meet on specific days or times; they generally operate on weekly assignments and due dates.